frox-ag/dpm-json/README.md

 list.each { it -> println(it) } // for multiline logic
 list.each { println(it) } // static lambda declaration, where *it* is implicitly the iteratee
 list.eachWithIndex { it, i -> println(it); println(i); } // iteration with additional index variable
 list.collect { it.myKey } // remaps the List with the defined logic.
-Note: returns ArrayList
 list.sort { a, b -> a - b } // Sorts list in ascending order.
-Note: returns ArrayList
 list.find { it % 2 == 0 } // finds first element for which the given lambda returns true.
-Note: returns deserialized Data value
 list.findAll { it % 2 == 0 } // finds all elements for which the given lambda returns true.
-Note: returns ArrayList containing deserialized Data values
 ```

 **TODO: list.concat**